 As with a traditional mortgage, a lender may impose certain conditions in order to give you the loan.
 For example, you may be required to occupy the property as your primary residence for a certain amount of time.
 You may also be required to pay mortgage insurance for a period of time, or for the life of the loan, depending on the type of loan you have.

 One of the big things to know about here is whether there’s a prepayment penalty, and if so, how long it lasts.
 For example, you may be subject to a penalty if you pay off your mortgage within the first 3 years after buying the property.
-Quicken Loans®doesn’t charge prepayment penalties.
+Rocket Mortgage® doesn’t charge prepayment penalties.